Research on Knees

 Sutherland, J., Sutherland, D., Kaufman, K. and Teel, M. Case Study Forum: Gait Comparison of Two Prosthetic Knee Units.
 J Prosth Orthot, 9, 168-173, 1997.

 Synopsis: The Total Knee demonstrated a slight initial knee flexion during stance, similar to non amputees.
-Walking velocity and stride length were improved with the knee and overall the gait parameters were more favourable with the Total Knee.
+Walking velocity and stride length were improved with the knee and overall the gait parameters were more favorable with the Total Knee.

 Johansson, S., Christiansson, B. and Karlsson, D. Gait analysis when comparing two polycentric knee joint for amputees.
 Biomechanic Seminars, 7, 152-156, 1993.